 Gary Higgins.
 Chief Operating Officer, Smart Water Technology said:

-“Smart Water are delighted to be working in Partnership with West Yorkshire Police and Wakefield Council again, following the success of the City Centre scheme.
+“Smart Water are delighted to be working in partnership with West Yorkshire Police and Wakefield Council again, following the success of the City Centre scheme.

 “Our uniquely coded forensic solutions will be used to enhance security and deter criminality.
-Anyone committing crime in the protected areas runs the risk of being forensically and categorically linked to the scene of their crime.
+Anyone committing a crime in the protected areas runs the risk of being forensically and categorically linked to the scene of their crime.
 Smart Water retains a 100% conviction rate in contested Court Cases”.